 The challenge that most companies face is how to operationalize integrated thinking.
 The multi-capital idea and how that translates into actionable plans proves to be stubborn to implement.
 We firmly believe that companies shouldn’t try and reinvent the wheel.
 There are many concepts and models readily available to help turn integrated thinking into a reality and to bridge non-financial, intangible value drivers to their financial outcomes.
 This is what really facilitates a deeper discussion around long term (sustainable) value creation and short term economic performance.

 Our own experience in the field of management consulting has provided us with a robust set of tools to operationalize integrated thinking and make

-Casper van Leeuwen is executive partner at Satriun, an international Corporate Performance Management consultancy with offices in the Netherlands, Switzerland, France, Germany, Romania, Israel and Belgium.
+Casper van Leeuwen is executive partner at Satriun, an international Corporate Performance Management consultancy with offices in the Netherlands, Switzerland, France, Germany, Romania, Italy, Israel, Belgium and Morocco.
 Satriun advises large corporations in the areas of financial consolidation, budgeting & planning, and management reporting.